Neymar and a new madness: do you want to accompany him on a cruise?

 The Brazilian striker, however, has a contract with the French team until 2025 and with a great renewal option until 2027, but things have been seen.

-And his crazy idea is to launch his own cruise ship, scheduled for later this year.
+And his crazy idea is to launch his own cruisescheduled for the end of this year.

 “The vessel will make its first trip between December 26 and 29 with the following route: it will set sail from the seaport of Santos, in the municipality of São Paulo, will stop at Búzios, on the coast of Rio de Janeiro, and will return again to the hometown of the Brazilian soccer player, who followed the business model of Roberto Carlos, Xuxa and other celebrities in the country”, says TYC.